ni/measurement-plugin-packager-labview/README.md

 # Measurement builder tool for LabVIEW

-This repository contains the source code and the workflow for measurement builder tool in LabVIEW.
+This repository contains the source code for measurement builder tool which helps to build NI packages for the measurement plugin in LabVIEW.

 ## Table of Content